 The Centre offers regular 3-part introductory courses in ‘Dhyana Yoga (The Path of Meditation)’.
-Suitable for absolute beginners, these courses take place from 10.30am – 1pm over three Sunday mornings a fortnight apart and teach the theory, mechanics and practice of meditation as a spiritual discipline.
+Suitable for absolute beginners, these courses take place over three Sunday half-days and teach the theory, mechanics and practice of meditation as a spiritual discipline.

 Meditation techniques are dependent on what you wish to gain from your practice: it is counter-productive to teach deep, transformative yogic methods to someone who simply wants basic mindfulness or relaxation; these are the opposite ends of a broad spectrum and although they may both be called ‘meditation’ in common parlance, there is an enormous gulf between the secular and spiritual elements.
 Perhaps the aim of the Dhyana Yoga course can best be expressed by another quote from the Bhagavad Gita: “Wherever the mind wanders, restless and diffuse in its search for satisfaction without, lead it within.
 Train it to rest in the Self” (Chapter 6, Verse 26: trans.
 Easwaran) which clearly identifies both the spiritual objective and the practical method of achieving it.
 Put simply, this course is very much about meditation as a yogic, spiritual discipline and would not be suitable for someone whose interest is purely secular.